krystianopryszek99/GraphTheory_Project/README.md

 You presume that the regular expression is in postfix, the stack of fragments of the overall nondeterministic finite automaton (NFA) is created and the normal characters such as `“.” , “*“, and “|”` are pushed onto the stack.
 Special characters will be considered like operators, having the ability to pop of the stack and perform something with what’s pop from the stack.

   The one or two nondeterministic finite automaton (NFA) fragments on the stack are joined together to form a new start state, which is then joined with e arrows, and then from one or two NFA’s fragment get new NFA fragment and push that onto the stack.

+  The algorithm works in a predefined sequence, breaking down an expression into its component subexpressions, from which the NFA is built using a set of rules.
+Thompson's construction algorithm is one of several for constructing NFAs from regular expressions.
+Kleene's approach, in contrast to Thompson's, converts a finite automaton into a regular expression.

   **Rules**